Hexworks/zircon/README.md

 For example [Terminal] implements the [Layerable] interface and internally all operations defined by it are delegated to an object which implements [Layerable] only.
 You can peruse these [here](https://github.com/Hexworks/zircon/tree/master/src/main/kotlin/org/codetome/zircon/api/behavior).
+In this sense you can consider a [Terminal] as a [Facade](https://en.wikipedia.org/wiki/Facade_pattern).

+### Colors and StyleSets

+Objects like [TextCharacter]s can have foreground and background colors.
+You can either use the [ANSITextColor] `enum` to pick a pre-defined [TextColor] or you can create a new one by using [TextColorFactory].
+This class has some useful factory methods for this like: `fromAWTColor`, `fromRGB` and `fromString`.
+The latter can be called with simple CSS-like strings (eg: `#334455`).

+If you don't want to set all these colors by hand or you want to have a color template and use it to set colors to multiple things you can use a [StyleSet] which is basically a [Value Object](https://martinfowler.com/bliki/ValueObject.html) which holds fore/background colors and modifiers.

 ### Modifiers
 When working with [TextCharacter]s apart from giving them color you might want to apply some special